Hide formula errors in Excel

 The formulas in column E do the calculations of percentages.
 For example, cell E3 contains the formula:

 The formula in E4 was simply copied down the column to handle the other data.

-The formula is correct for all cells, but in E10:E14 it is displays #DIV/0! error message, because of empty cells in C10:C14.
+The formula is correct for all cells, but in E10:E14, it is displayed the #DIV/0! error message because of empty cells in C10:C14.